 Although the official currency of 'Dutch' St. Maarten is the Netherlands Antilles Florin (NAF, or guilder), most shops are set up to charge in USD.
 The Euro (€) is the official currency for French St. Martin.

 One US dollar equals approx. $1.80 NAF (Aug.
 2018).
 The exchange rate Euro to US-$ moves up and down, according to the daily official exchange rate.
 US Dollars are accepted almost everywhere including the French side.
 Exchange booths are available, dealing in the major currencies.
 US traveler checks as well as most major credit cards are widely accepted.
 A good currency converter is here.

 Traffic is on the right with international signs on St. Martin and St. Maarten.
 Foreign and international driver licenses are accepted when renting a vehicle.
 Patience and a sense of humor are helpful while driving on island: natives often take time to stop and greet a friend, or to drop off or pick up passengers or deliveries.
 So, be aware of frequent stopping.
 It is common to use the horn or high beams to greet or thank another driver for the right of way.
 Be aware of radar speed controls on the French side!

 US-$ 30.00 departure tax is included in most airline ticket prices.
-Same is true for the new airport facility tax of $5.00.
-If not included in your ticket price, you'll have to pay $5,00 at your airline counter at the airport and $30.00 departure tax at an airport office.
-If you travel from St. Maarten to another island in the Netherlands Antilles, the tax is US-$ 6.00 to pay in cash, unless already included in your local airline ticket.
+Same is true for the airport facility tax.
+If not included in your ticket price, you'll have to pay at your airline counter at the airport and the departure tax at an airport office.
+If you travel from St. Maarten to another island in the Netherlands Antilles, there is also a departure tax to pay in cash, unless already included in your local airline ticket.
 There is no departure tax from the French airport of Esperance (SFG) in Grand Case!